Lima Memorial Health System Logo

 Medicines you can buy at the store without a prescription can help your symptoms.

-• Decongestants are drugs that shrink and dry up your nasal passages.
+• Decongestants are medicines that shrink and dry up your nasal passages.
 They may help dry up a runny or stuffy nose.

-• Antihistamines are drugs that treat allergy symptoms.
+• Antihistamines are medicines that treat allergy symptoms.
 Some antihistamines make you drowsy, so use with care.

 • Nasal sprays can relieve stuffiness.
 Don't use over-the-counter nasal sprays more often than 3 days on and 3 days off, unless told to by your health care provider.